realworldocaml/book/en/compiler-frontend.md

 lost in the error if the shortest module path is always picked.

-You'll need to choose for yourself if you prefer short paths or the default behaviour in your own projects, and pass the `-short-paths` flag to the compiler if you need it.
+You'll need to choose for yourself if you prefer short paths or the default behavior in your own projects, and pass the `-short-paths` flag to the compiler if you need it.

 ## The typed syntax tree